Data-Science-Tanoshimu/Sparknlp-text-data-cleaning/README.md

 This is an example of cleaning data using pyspark on Google Cloud Platform.
 The text data were cleaned using Spark-nlp.

 This uses the following GCP services:
-  - Cloud Functions (Scrapes data and creates simulated data to clean)
-  - Cloud Storage (Stores the simulated data)
+  - Cloud Storage (Stores the simulated data scraped and created locally)
   - Dataproc (For running Pyspark)
   - BigQuery (Stores cleaned data)